matheusdantas-md/automacao-sccm-instaladores/README.md

 - **New Download Function**: The script now includes a dedicated function to download installers via Winget, making the code more modular and easier to maintain.
 - **Update Recording in JSON**: A JSON file is generated on the server to log which software has been updated, eliminating the need for the next deploy script to check all the folders and speeding up the process.
 - **Smart File Copying Check**: Before copying an installer to the server, the script compares the existing version with the new one.
 If they are the same, the copy is skipped, reducing unnecessary transfers.
+- **Automatic SCCM Deployment**: Identifies software type (MSI or EXE), removes old versions, and creates new deployments automatically.
+- **YAML Parameter Parsing**: Uses YAML files to fetch installation parameters for EXE installers.
+- **Detection Method Creation**: Ensures that EXE applications are properly installed by generating detection rules.
+- **Content Distribution**: Automatically distributes the updated content to the defined DP Groups in SCCM.

 ## Requirements

 - Windows 10/11 with Winget support
 - PowerShell 5.1 or later
 - Permission to execute scripts (Set-ExecutionPolicy)
+- SCCM environment configured for application deployment

 ## How to Use